bcgov/bcrs-shared-components/README.md

 git push --set-upstream origin my-feature-branch
 ```

-### 12. Create a PR from your branch to "master" in GitHub
+### 12. Create a PR from your branch to "main" in GitHub

 ### 13. After reviews/fixes, merge your PR

-### 14. Update your master branch and have Lerna update the versions of the affected components
+### 14. Update your main branch and have Lerna update the versions of the affected components

 ```
-git co master
+git co main
 git fetch origin
-git reset --hard origin/master lerna version --include-merged-tags
+git reset --hard origin/main
+lerna version --include-merged-tags
 ```